rationalagents/gemstateio-groups/README.md

 # gemstateio-groups

-[gemstate.io](https://www.gemstate.io)'s mission is connecting people that create with technology in Idaho.
+[gemstate.io](https://gemstate.io)'s mission is connecting people that make things in Idaho.

 gemstateio-groups is the data the gemstate.io apps use for group names, locations, and events.